kostasl/IntervalTimerbjj/README.md

 groupadd \<user\> gpio
 </code>
 If still in trouble then try running with user pi.
+Given how it worked for me,  I recommend using the older library.
+You can try for yourself I have made the timer look for both libraries and it will give precedence to the legacy one if both are found.

 ## Adding Run on startup
 (courtesy of [https://learn.sparkfun.com/tutorials/how-to-run-a-raspberry-pi-program-on-startup/all])